Modal voice

 Modal voice is the vocal register used most frequently in speech and singing in most languages.
-It is also the term used in linguistics for the most common phonation of vowels.
-The term "modal" refers to the resonant mode of vocal folds; that is, the optimal combination of airflow and glottal tension that yields maximum vibration.
+It is also the linguistic term for the most common phonation of vowels.
+The term "modal" refers to the resonant mode of vocal folds.
+It is characterized by balanced airflow and glottal tension to produce maximum vibration.

+Linguistic phonation

 In linguistics, modal voice is the only phonation found in the vowels and other sonorants (consonants such as m, n, l, and r) of most of the languages of the world, but a significant minority contrasts modal voice with other phonations.
 Among obstruents (consonants such as k, g, t͡ʃ/ch, d͡ʒ/j, s, and z), it is very common for languages to contrast modal voice with voicelessness, but in English, many supposedly-voiced obstruents do not usually have modal voice.

 In speech pathology, the modal register is one of the four identifiable registers within the human voice.
 It is above the vocal fry register and overlapping the lower part of the falsetto register.
-That view is also adopted by many vocal pedagogists, but some vocal pedagogists may view vocal registration differently.
+That view is also adopted by some vocal pedagogists, but some vocal pedagogists may view vocal registration differently.
 In singing, the modal register may also overlap part of the whistle register.
-A well trained singer or speaker can phonate two octaves or more within the modal register with consistent production, beauty of tone, dynamic variation, and vocal freedom.
+A well trained singer or speaker can phonate two octaves or more within the modal register with consistent production, tone, dynamic variation, and vocal freedom.
 The modal register begins and ends in different places within the human voice.
 The placement of the modal register within the individual human voice is one of the key determining factors in identifying vocal type.

 Physiological process

-In the modal register, the length, the tension, and the mass of the vocal folds are in a state of flux which causes the frequency of vibration of the vocal folds to vary.
-As pitch rises, the vocal folds increase in length and in tension, and their edges become thinner.
-If a speaker or singer holds any of the three factors constant and interferes with the progressive state of change, the laryngeal function of the voice becomes static and eventually breaks occur, resulting in obvious changes in vocal quality.
+In the modal register, the length, tension, and mass of the vocal folds are in a state of flux which causes the frequency of vibration of the vocal folds to vary.
+As the tension of the vocal folds is increased, causing them to lengthen and their edges to become thinner, the pitch of the resultant vocalisation rises.
+If any of the three factors were to be held constant, interfering with the progressive state of change, the laryngeal function of the voice would become static and, eventually, breaks would occur, resulting in obvious changes in vocal quality.

 While some vocal pedagogists identify such breaks as register boundaries or transition areas between registers, other vocal pedagogists maintain that the breaks are a result of vocal problems caused by a static laryngeal adjustment that does not permit the necessary changes to take place within the modal register.